High +60% relative humidity can lead to all kinds of problems in any industry.

 - Noise levels, measured in decibels.

-It might sound a lot but figuring out these specifications can help you tremendously to make an educated choice between the best commercial dehumidifier brands such as COLZER and AlorAir.
+It might sound a lot, but figuring out these specifications can help you tremendously to make an educated choice between the best commercial dehumidifier brands such as hOmeLabs, Aprilaire, AlorAir, and COLZER.

-In order to help everybody who’s in the market for a commercial dehumidifier to get up to speed with the HVAC specification, we’ve prepared a short and to the point specs-based buying guide.
+To help everybody in the market for a commercial dehumidifier to get up to speed with the HVAC specification, we’ve prepared a short and to-the-point specs-based buying guide.
+Here are the key parts of every commercial dehumidifier that can be used as a reference:

-After the guide, you’ll find a list of the best commercial dehumidifiers, based on these specs.
-We strongly recommend going through the buying guide first, and picking the commercial dehumidifier for your specific need later on.
+After the guide, you’ll find a list of the best commercial grade dehumidifiers based on these specs.
+We strongly recommend going through the buying guide first and picking the commercial dehumidifier for your specific need later on.

 Commercial Dehumidifier Buying Guide (Short And To The Point)

 The guide is based on the commercial dehumidifier specifications.
-It’s comprised of 3 distinct topics, consisting of:
+It’s comprised of 3 distinct topics:

 - Capacity and square footage considerations.
-We’ll go through maximum and AHAM capacity, and see what all those 200PPD and 90PPD AHAM mean.
-In turn, we can estimate area coverage of commercial dehumidifiers with a given capacity.
+We’ll go through maximum and AHAM capacity and see what all those 200PPD and 90PPD AHAM mean.
+In turn, we can estimate the area coverage of commercial dehumidifiers with a given capacity.

 Let’s start with the key specifications – capacity: